How we work

 The Resilient Neighborhood Model

-The ISD Foundation’s Resilient Neighborhood Model is a proven development process aligned with the UN Sustainable Development Goals.
+The ISD’s Resilient Neighborhood Model is a proven development process aligned with the UN Sustainable Development Goals.

 10 Pillars of Holistic Development